Jane Goldman

-Jane Loretta Anne Goldman (born 11 June 1970) is a British screenwriter and producer.
-She is mostly known for collaborating with director Matthew Vaughn on the screenplays of Kingsman: The Secret Service (2014) and its sequel Kingsman: The Golden Circle (2017), as well as X-Men: First Class (2011), Kick-Ass (2010), and Stardust (2007).
+Jane Loretta Anne Goldman (born 11 June 1970) is an English screenwriter, film producer, journalist and author.
+She collaborated with director Matthew Vaughn on the screenplays of Kingsman: The Secret Service (2014) and its sequel Kingsman: The Golden Circle (2017), as well as X-Men: First Class (2011), Kick-Ass (2010), and Stardust (2007).
 Goldman also worked on the story of X-Men: Days of Future Past (2014), the sequel to First Class, again in partnership with Vaughn.
 Both met high critical praise for their work.

 Goldman's first solo screenplay is The Woman in Black (2012).
-She also wrote the script for The Limehouse Golem and Tim Burton's Miss Peregrine's Home for Peculiar Children, both released in 2016.
-She is the writer of Edgar Wright's upcoming remake of Barbarella.

-She has also written books such as The X-Files Book of the Unexplained (1995) and the novel Dreamworld (2000).
+She wrote the script for The Limehouse Golem and Tim Burton's Miss Peregrine's Home for Peculiar Children, both released in 2016.
+She has written books including The X-Files Book of the Unexplained (1995) and the novel Dreamworld (2000).
 Goldman presented her own TV show, Jane Goldman Investigates (2003–04), a non-fiction series on the paranormal, for the channel Living.

 Early life

 Goldman was raised in a liberal, middle-class family in north London, the only child of a Jewish father, Stuart, and a Buddhist mother, Amanda.
 She attended the King Alfred School, an independent school in Hampstead, until the age of 15 before moving to the United States to follow Boy George on tour.
 Upon her return to the UK, she took a job as an entertainment reporter with the Daily Star.
 When she was 16, she met TV presenter Jonathan Ross.
 They married in 1988, when Goldman was 18 and Ross was 28.
-The couple have three children: two daughters and a son.
+They have two daughters and a son.

 Professional career

 Journalism, books and TV

-As a journalist, Goldman worked on newspapers and magazines such as Just Seventeen, Cosmopolitan, The Times, Evening Standard, Zero, Daily Star, Total Guitar, Game Zone and Sega Zone.
-At the age of 19, she became a freelance writer.
+Goldman became a freelance writer at the age of 19.
+As a journalist, she worked on newspapers and magazines including Just Seventeen, Cosmopolitan, The Times, Evening Standard, Zero, Daily Star, Total Guitar, Game Zone and Sega Zone.

-Goldman also wrote books: Thirteen-Something (1993), Streetsmarts: A Teenager's Safety Guide (1996), Sussed and Streetwise (1997), the two-volume best-selling series The X-Files Book of the Unexplained (1997), her first and only novel Dreamworld (2000), and Do the Right Thing (2003), among others.
+Goldman's books include: Thirteen-Something (1993), Streetsmarts: A Teenager's Safety Guide (1996), Sussed and Streetwise (1997), the two-volume best-selling series The X-Files Book of the Unexplained (1997), her novel Dreamworld (2000), and Do the Right Thing (2003), among others.

-Between 2003 and 2004 she had her own television series.
-Jane Goldman Investigates researched the paranormal and was transmitted by channel Living between 2003 and 2004.
-Goldman is also in the production teams of a number of TV shows, such as The Big Fat Quiz of the Year.
+Between 2003 and 2004 she had her own television series; Jane Goldman Investigates researched the paranormal and was transmitted by channel Living.
+Goldman is in the production teams of a number of TV shows, including The Big Fat Quiz of the Year.

-In 2000, she modelled for Fantasie Bras.
+She modelled for Fantasie Bras in 2000.